TheCMMC/ABM-only-microcarriers/README.md

 # ABM microcarriers

-This software is used for the Proof of Concept project by the [CMMC](thecmmc.org).
+This software is under copyright of the CMMC and no license is offered at the moment.
+It is used for the Proof of Concept project by the [CMMC](thecmmc.org).

 ## About